 - A helper.

-The first thing I'm going to ask you is to apply 12 Volts directly to the starter motor solenoid's S terminal.
+To get your starter motor diagnostic underway, the first thing I'm going to ask you to do is to apply 12 Volts DC directly to the starter motor solenoid's 'S' terminal.

 IMPORTANT: Remove the key from the ignition switch for this test.

-Raise the front of your vehicle and place on it jack stands (to gain access to the starter motor).
+Raise your vehicle and place on it jack stands to gain access to the starter motor.